Darkkal44/Cozytile/README.md

 ```

 ###### Once the script finishes its work and launches SDDM, it's time to choose Qtile from the WM selector and dive right into the Amazing world of Qtile!

 </details>

+> [!note]
+>
+> Stuck on a pitch-black screen after logging in with SDDM?
+Just switch to ‘Qtile Wayland’ from the top-left corner instead of the default ‘Qtile (Xorg)’ in the login screen and restart!
 <div align="left">

 ## MANUAL INSTALLATION (Universal)